Sum (administrative division)

-A sum is the lowest level of administrative division used in China, Mongolia, and Russia.
-The word sum is a direct translation of the Manchu word niru, meaning ‘arrow’.
+A sum is an administrative division used in China, Mongolia, and Russia.
 Countries such as China and Mongolia have employed the sum as administrative division, which was used during the Qing dynasty.
 This system was acted in the 1980s after the Chinese Communist Party gained power in conjunction with their growing internal and external problems.
 The decentralisation of government included restructuring of organisational methods, reduction of roles in rural government and creation of sums.